jjinux/dart-with-x-samples/gwt/GwtApplication/README.md

 Interesting Files
 -----------------

-src/org/dartlang/gwtapplication/client/GwtApplication.java
-	This is the main GWT application.
+* `src/org/dartlang/gwtapplication/client/GwtApplication.java` The main GWT application.

-src/org/dartlang/gwtapplication/server/JsonServlet.java
-	This is a simple Java servlet that serves JSON.
+* `src/org/dartlang/gwtapplication/server/JsonServlet.java` A simple Java servlet that serves JSON.

-war
-	This is the webroot.
+* `war` The webroot.
 It contains CSS and HTML files.

-war/dart_application
-	This is the Dart application.
+* `war/dart_application` The Dart application.
 It has a pubspec.yaml in it.

-war/dart_application/web/dart_application.dart
-	This is where most of the Dart source code is.
+* `war/dart_application/web/dart_application.dart` Where most of the Dart source code is.